-How get from Bangkok to Koh Samui on the overnight train?
+How to get from Bangkok to Koh Samui by plane, boat and bus

 How to get from Bangkok to Koh Samui?
 Are you looking to board the Bangkok to Koh Samui overnight train or the picturesque boat ride from Bangkok to Koh Samui?
 I’m going to tell you everything you need to know regarding how to get to Koh Samui from Bangkok, using the night overnight train.
 Koh Samui is one of the most awesome islands to visit in Thailand and you’re in for an amazing treat once you arrive there.

 What’s in this post on how to get from Bangkok to Koh Samui?